 This bulletin provides information on New York State and local sales taxes (sales tax) as they apply to household movers and warehousers.
 It also answers questions generally encountered in the operation of a moving or warehousing business.
 This bulletin:

-See also Tax Bulletin Household Movers and Warehousers - General (permanent) storage and storage pods (TB-ST-340), for additional information.
+See also Tax Bulletin Household Movers and Warehousers - General (permanent) storage and portable storage containers (TB-ST-340), for additional information.

 New York State's sales tax is generally imposed on the receipts from every sale of tangible personal property and on the receipts from the sale of certain services.